inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 ## Testing

 - [Official Flask Documentation](https://flask.palletsprojects.com/en/2.3.x/testing/) provides tutorial on how to test applications.
-Followed this to create a testing package.
+Followed this to create testing packages.

+## Unit Tests

+There are 2 testing modules in `tests` directory for this application:

+- `test_code200` - simple test for if the service is even functional and returns status code 200.
+- `test_datetime` - test whether the time provided on the page is correct within a 2 minute margin.

 ## Linter